hur/ctfd-gcp/README.md

 Furthermore, both the Memorystore and Cloud SQL are assigned only private IP addresses within our VPC, making inaccessible from the internet and enhancing security.

 ![](docs/architecture_overview.svg)

+NOTE: this diagram is missing i.e. buckets used for challenge storage and buckets storing the CTFd Dockerfile